Mary Manning (writer)

-Mary Manning Howe Adams (30 June 1905 – 27 June 1999) was an Irish novelist, playwright and film critic.
+Mary Manning Howe Adams (30 June 1905 – 25 June 1999) was an Irish novelist, playwright and film critic.
+She lived and worked in both Dublin, Ireland and in Cambridge, Massachusetts.
+There she married and had a family.
+She was one of the founders in 1950 of The Poets' Theatre in Cambridge.

 Biography

 Born and raised in Dublin, Ireland, Mary Manning got her theatre training in Sara Allgood's teaching class in the Abbey Theatre.
 She had gone to school in Morehampton House and Alexandra College, Dublin.
 She also worked as a writer for the Gate Theatre.
-She adapted the short story Guests of the Nation for a film directed by Denis Johnston.
+She adapted the short story "Guests of the Nation" for a film directed by Denis Johnston.
 Manning also helped found the Dublin Film Society in 1930.
+In this society, she co-founded Irish Amateur Films.
+When she led this group, they produced four films in 1930.
 She worked as a film critic and co-founded the Gate Theatre arts magazine Motley in 1932.